cirosantilli/china-dictatorship/FAQ.md

 Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

-Imperial China lost the race for the Industrial Revolution, didn't it?
+Imperial China lost the race for the Industrial Revolution.
+Will another dictatorship be able to stay on top of the next revolution?

 ## People in China have already considered democracy, and rejected it